About

 There’s no typical food bank recipient and there are many reasons a person may access emergency food assistance, such as sudden job loss, low income, the rising cost of food, and/or lack of affordable housing.
 Food insecurity is a complex problem and the solutions are complicated.

-1 in 10 households in Waterloo region struggle to afford to put food on the table.
-That number is up from 1 in 14 households.
-Last year, the Community Food Assistance Network supported 58,688 individuals in need.
+1 in 8 households in Waterloo region struggle to afford to put food on the table.
+That number is up from 1 in 10 households.
+In 2024, the Community Food Assistance Network supported 73,615 individuals in need.

 Thanks to you, our caring community, the Network can provide access and connection to food and other essential services and resources that help people move forward with their lives.